Courses and Application Process

 Field Experiences

-During field experiences, you'll spend time in mentorship "pods" consisting of two UMR students and two high school students.
+During field experiences, you'll spend time in mentorship "pods" consisting of two UMN Rochester students and two high school students.

 Gear and Food